Judge Rotenberg Center: Background

-Matthew Israel was inspired by the work of B. F. Skinner (pictured), who he studied under at Harvard University.
+Matthew Israel was inspired by the work of B. F. Skinner (pictured), whom he studied under at Harvard University.

 In 1957, a group of researchers interested in applications for B. F. Skinner's theory of operant conditioning – an approach to behavior modification based on providing rewards or other reinforcing stimuli – founded the Society for the Experimental Analysis of Behavior.
 In 1967, the group established the Journal of Applied Behavior Analysis (JABA) to focus on the application of applied behavior analysis (ABA) to the "socially important problems" of people with autism and other developmental disabilities.
 Researchers for JABA believed that because there was data supporting the effectiveness of the use of aversives on disabled people, use of aversives was "science-based" and that arguments based on human values were irrelevant.
 In 1974, a dissenting group of researchers founded the Association for the Education and Treatment of the Severely and Profoundly Handicapped (AESEPH; later renamed TASH), which distinguished itself through its opposition to the use of aversives and involuntary commitment.

 Matthew Israel enrolled at Harvard University in 1950, where he studied under Skinner and earned undergraduate and doctoral degrees in psychology.
 In 1966, Israel founded the Association for Social Design (ASD), an organization intent on building a network of communes based on the behavior modification principles described in Skinner's utopian novel Walden Two.
 Under Israel's management, the Boston chapter of the ASD attempted to establish two urban communes – one in 1967 in Arlington, Massachusetts and another in 1969 in Boston's South End – though both dissolved within weeks.
 In 1970, Israel moved to Providence, Rhode Island, where he ran behavior modification programs for children with autism and behavioral disorders at the Patrick I. O'Rourke Children's Center and the Emma Pendleton Bradley Hospital.